bartandrews/infinite_cylinder/README.rst

 **scripts** contains bash and python scripts that are used for processing or plotting output, for example.

+NB: The ``old`` directories contain backup files and previous iterations of the code.
+They should be excluded from the source.

 File naming convention
 ----------------------